HugoLePicard/tutorial-triton-inference-server/README.md

 python ./scripts/move_onnx_models_to_triton.py
 ```

-This will simply copy each ONNX model from data/models to triton/models/[model_name]/1/model.onnx and create a 2/ folder for the optimized TensorRT engine (model.plan) later.
+This script copies each ONNX model from `data/models/` into `triton/models/[model_name]/1/model.onnx`, and also creates a `2/` folder for the optimized TensorRT engine (`model.plan`), which we’ll generate in the next step.

 ### Triton Model Versioning
 Triton supports model versioning natively.
-Inside each model folder (unet/, text_encoder/, etc.), you can include multiple version folders like 1/, 2/, etc.
+Inside each model directory (e.g., `unet/`, `text_encoder/`), you can include multiple numbered subfolders such as `1/`, `2/`, etc.

+Each subfolder represents a specific version of the model.
+Triton allows you to control which version is active via the `version_policy` field in `config.pbtxt`.

-We’ll later configure Triton to use the TensorRT version by pointing to model.plan inside 2/.
+In our case, we’ll configure Triton to use the TensorRT-optimized version in `2/model.plan`.

-Next, we’ll run the actual TensorRT optimization step.
+Next, we’ll convert the exported ONNX files into optimized `.plan` files using TensorRT.

-# Model Compilation with TensorRT
+## Step 4 – Model Compilation with TensorRT

-We’ll use a PyTorch-based container (which includes Python and commonly used ML libraries) to compile our models into TensorRT engines.
-This step is done inside the container to avoid installing TensorRT locally — thanks to Docker’s isolation and prebuilt environments.
+We’ll use a PyTorch-based Docker container (which includes Python and commonly used ML libraries) to compile our ONNX models into optimized TensorRT engines.
+This step is performed inside the container to avoid installing TensorRT and its dependencies locally.

-## Running the PyTorch Container
+### Running the PyTorch Container

+Start by launching the container:

 ```bash
 docker run -it --ipc host -v ./triton:/workspace/triton --gpus=all pytorch:latest bash
 ```

+#### Explanation of flags:

-- -it: interactive mode with a shell
+- `-it`: interactive mode with a shell
-- --ipc host: allows shared memory (needed for TensorRT)
+- `--ipc host`: allows shared memory (needed for TensorRT)
-- -v ./triton:/workspace/triton: mounts your local ./triton directory into the container
+- `-v ./triton:/workspace/triton`: mounts your local `./triton` directory into the container
-- --gpus=all: enables GPU access
+- `--gpus=all`: enables GPU access
-- pytorch:latest: or any other base image you use that has PyTorch + TensorRT installed
+- `pytorch:latest`: or any other base image you use that has PyTorch + TensorRT installed

-# Inside the Container
+### Compiling the models

-Once inside the container:
+Once inside the container, navigate to the model directory:

-1. Navigate to the models folder:

 ```bash
 cd /triton/models
 ```

-2. TensorRT Model Conversion

-Once you're inside the Docker container and have cd into /triton/models/[model], it's time to convert each ONNX model into a TensorRT engine (.plan file) optimized for inference.
+You’ll now convert each ONNX model into a TensorRT engine (`.plan` file) optimized for inference.

-### Why Dynamic Shapes Matter
+#### Why Dynamic Shapes Matter

+#### Static shapes:
-1. Static shapes: If your model was exported with fixed input shapes, you can run a simple trtexec command without specifying shapes.
+If your model was exported with fixed input dimensions, you can run a simple `trtexec` command without specifying shape ranges.
+This yields the best performance but requires fixed inputs.

+#### Dynamic shapes:
-2. Dynamic shapes: If your model was exported with dynamic axes (e.g., variable batch sizes or input dimensions), you must specify minimum, optimum, and maximum input shapes during conversion.
-This allows TensorRT to build an optimized engine that supports a range of input sizes.
+If your model was exported with dynamic axes (e.g., variable batch sizes or spatial dimensions), you must specify minimum, optimal, and maximum input shapes using flags like `--minShapes`, `--optShapes`, and `--maxShapes`.
+This allows TensorRT to generate an engine that supports a range of input sizes.

-## Basic Conversion (No Dynamic Shapes)
+### Basic Conversion (Static Shapes Only)

-If your model has fixed input shapes:
+If your model uses fixed input shapes:

 ```bash
 trtexec --onnx=./1/model.onnx \